-< p>The paper investigates temperature effect on water hammer in an isothermal pressurized copper pipe rig, for single and two phase flow.
-The study concerns pressure wave’s intensity, celerity and attenuation.
-Also, the cavities volume created during low pressure periods is inspected.
-The mathematical model of hyperbolic equations is described by the dynamic and continuity equations, which have been transformed by the characteristics method (MOC) into ordinary differential equations.
-Water hammer solver was built considering two different models of cavitation and column separation, the discrete vapor cavity model (DVCM) and the discrete gas cavity model (DGCM).
-In addition of the quasi-steady friction model, two unsteady friction models were incorporated into the code, the convolution based model proposed by Vardy & Brown and the instantaneous acceleration model proposed by Brunone.
-The simulations concern temperature range within 4°C to 95°C. Although the single and the two phase water hammer don’t behave with the same manner, the results obtained with the different models, show a significant influence of the temperature.
+The paper investigates the temperature effect on water hammers in an isothermal pressurized copper pipe rig, for single and two-phase flows.
+The study concerns pressure wave’s intensity, celerity, and attenuation.
+Also, the volume of cavities created during low-pressure periods is inspected.
+The mathematical model of hyperbolic equations is described by the dynamic and continuity equations, which have been transformed by the characteristics method into ordinary differential equations.
+Water hammer solver was built considering two different models of cavitation and column separation, the discrete vapor cavity model and the discrete gas cavity model.
+In addition to the quasi-steady friction model, two unsteady friction models were incorporated into the code, the convolution-based model proposed by Vardy and Brown and the instantaneous acceleration model proposed by Brunone.
+The simulations concern temperature range within 4°C to 95°C. Although the single and the two-phase water hammers don’t behave in the same manner, the results obtained with the different models, show a significant influence of the temperature.